 - Provide your vendors with one-time or temporary access to critical endpoints

-The platform’s advanced protection mode makes it impossible for a privileged third party or other malicious insider to stop the Syteca Client from monitoring their actions.
+The platform’s advanced protection mode makes it impossible for a privileged third party or other malicious insider to interfere with Syteca’s monitoring software agent.

 8. Removable media policy